VoyagerInnovations/vOS/vos-documentation.md

 Todo: Add more details like frequency, etc.

+#### NTP Syncronization
+The default time syncronization app is chrony which can be configured through **/etc/chrony.conf**

+ntpd is still available through the default repository.

+#### Syslog Daemon
+Todo: Identify default logging server.

 #### Packages
 The list of packages is available [publicly](https://github.com/VoyagerInnovations/hardened1-packages).
 Feel free to submit a merge request if you want to add your own package.